Our Sponsors

 Remember

-No parent can console his or her child every time she cries, so don't expect to be a miracle worker.
+No parent can console their child every time they cry, so don't expect to be a miracle worker.
 Instead, take a realistic approach.
-Line up some help, get plenty of rest, and enjoy all those wondrous moments with your child.
+Line up some help, get plenty of rest and enjoy all those wondrous moments with your child.

 More information